5. Classes

 \array_push($keys, $key);

-// remove the key that was just parsed from the $keys array
+// remove the key just analyzed from the $keys array

 \array_pop($keys);